How to care Money Tree Plant | Growing Pachira aquatica

 Culinary use

-Its raw and cooked seeds taste like peanuts, when they are roasted in oil, it chestnuts taste.
-Roasted seeds look like cocoa.
-Flour made from seeds can be used to make bread.
+Its raw and cooked seeds have a taste like peanuts, when roasted in oil, chestnuts tastes.
+Roasted seeds resemble cocoa.
+Flour made from seeds used to make bread.
 Roasted seeds are used to make drinks.
 Young leaves and flowers are also cooked and used as a vegetable.

 Medicinal use

-The skin of immature and green fruit is used in the treatment of hepatitis.
-Its bark is used to treat stomach problems and headaches.
+The immature or green fruit skin is used to treat hepatitis.
+Its bark is used in problems related to one’s stomach and headaches.
 The crushed leaves are used in skin-burning sensation.

 References